Salahaldin International School opened its doors to students in September of 2009.

 All classes within the school buildings are equipped with high configuration Interactive Flat Panels (Interactive Smart Boards) as the school aims to promote interactive learning.

-SIS has four science labs which are well equipped and adhere to high safety standards.
+SIS has four science labs that are well equipped and adhere to high safety standards.

-SIS has four computer labs, including iMac lab with 24 of the latest computers’ generations in each.
+SIS has four computer labs, including an iMac lab with 24 of the latest computers generations in each.